Skip to content

 NHSGGC Dietetics has worked closely with our Speech and Language Therapy colleagues to produce a series of videos about IDDSI and Dysphagia.
 For more information about Speech and Language Therapy within NHSGGC, please see their website below.

 The first 3 videos provide an overview of IDDSI and dysphagia, including all IDDSI levels 0-7, hydration and food fortification.
+This now includes a video from the Speech and language therapy team on how to assist a resident with eating and drinking.

-The videos below, show demonstrations by an IDDSI trained chef.
+The videos thereafter show demonstrations by an IDDSI trained chef.
 This gives insight into how some everyday foods can be modified to the correct recommended textures.
 The videos are broken down into the different components of the meal for easy accessibility.

 Speech and Language Therapy talk on Dysphagia and IDDSI of video